FreshRSS/FreshRSS/README.md

 See more commands and git commands in the [Command-Line Interface documentation](cli/README.md).

 ## Access control
 This is needed if you will be using the multi-user mode, to limit access to FreshRSS.
-Options Availible:
+Options Available:
 * form authentication (needs JavaScript, and PHP 5.5+ recommended)
 * HTTP authentication supported by your web server
 	* See [Apache documentation](https://httpd.apache.org/docs/trunk/howto/auth.html)